 Canola oil well fits into the current Dietary Guidelines for Americans and recommended eating patterns (Mediterranean, DASH, vegetarian/vegan, low carb diets).
 Clinical studies have been going on for decades involving thousands of human volunteers to examine canola oil, its components (e.g., MUFA, ALA and LA) and their effects on the body.
-Based on such research, the U.S. Food and Drug Administration authorized in 2006 a qualified health claim about canola oil's ability to reduce the risk of heart disease when used in place of SFAs.
+Based on such research, the FDA authorized in 2006 a qualified health claim for canola oil on its ability to reduce the risk of heart disease when used in place of SFAs and the same claim for high-oleic canola oil in 2018.

 A scientific literature review published in Nutrition Reviews in June 2013 summarized additional studies on health benefits of canola oil.
 Data showed that:

-- Canola oil substantially reduces total and LDL cholesterol levels and improves insulin sensitivity when used in place of SFAs as well as increases levels of tocopherol (vitamin E) compared with other dietary fat sources. - Canola oil can help consumers meet expert dietary fat recommendations (less than 10 percent SFAs from total daily calories and minimal trans fat) and can be included in a diet designed to reduce blood cholesterol. - Compared with high-SFA or typical Western diets, canola oil-based diets can reduce total and LDL cholesterol in healthy people and those with high cholesterol, reducing heart disease risk. - With 62 percent MUFA, canola oil may prevent the oxidation of LDL cholesterol.
+- Canola oil substantially reduces total and LDL cholesterol levels and improves insulin sensitivity when used in place of SFAs as well as increases levels of tocopherol (vitamin E) compared with other dietary fat sources. - Canola oil can help consumers meet expert dietary fat recommendations (less than 10 percent SFAs from total daily calories and minimal trans fat) and can be included in diets designed to reduce blood cholesterol and/or heart disease risk. - Compared with high-SFA or typical Western diets, canola oil-based diets can reduce total and LDL cholesterol in healthy people and those with high cholesterol, reducing heart disease risk. - With 62 percent MUFA, canola oil may prevent the oxidation of LDL cholesterol.
 Oxidized LDL may contribute to inflammation in the arteries and heart disease risk. - Canola oil may promote immune and cardiovascular health through its anti-blood clotting and anti-oxidative effects. - Canola oil may help reduce inflammation in the body and possibly protect against breast and colon cancers.
 Researchers are interested in studying this further.

 Additional studies with canola oil since publication of this scientific literature review support these benefits, too.
-Two are of relevance to the Federal Register topics:
+Two are relevant to dietary patterns and disease risk: